Recently searched

 What is the Difference Between Industry 4.0 and the Internet of Things?

 You may also have heard the term Industry 4.0 in relation to the IoT.
-Although the terms are sometimes used interchangeably, they are not synonymous.
-This is because IoT and IIoT are subsets of Industry 4.0.
+Despite sometimes being used interchangeably, the two are not synonymous because Industry 4.0 includes both IoT and IIoT.

-Industry 4.0 is a broad term which encompasses the accelerating use of - and benefits derived from - all the advanced automation technologies now available to industry and smart manufacturing, including:
+Industry 4.0 is a broad term which encompasses the accelerating use of - and benefits derived from - all the innovations in automation now available to industry and smart manufacturing, such as:

 • Autonomous systems implementation